Guildflow/guildflow-marketing-website/content/blog/new-member-onboarding/index.md

 Some people may feel more at ease **observing events from a distance** in the beginning, with their **video and microphone off**.
 If the event structure allows for this, then that behavior should acknowledged and accepted.

 For those who do decide to be on video or microphone, make sure there is **room in the agenda for personal introductions**.
-Have a few ice breaker questions or ask people to share a recent wins related to the topic of the event.
+Have a few ice breaker questions or ask people to share a recent win related to the topic of the event.

-## Create spaces for more chaotic connections.
+## Create spaces for more happenstance connections.

 Sometimes people benefit from a little nudge towards social interactions.
-When building out your group try to build spaces and opportunities for more chaotic encounters.
+When building out your group try to build spaces and opportunities for more chance encounters.

 If you are on Slack, consider the [donut meeting integration](https://phillyelixir.slack.com/apps/A11MJ51SR-donut) addon.
 "Donut introduces people who don't know each other well on teams of all sizes via direct messages, and encourages them to meet in person or virtually for a variety of programs."